IbrahimDuale/ChatRoomApp/README.md

 ## Tech Stack

 **React**
+- UI.

+**React Router**
-- react-router will be used to serve single-page apps.
+- to serve single page apps.

 **Firebase Authentication** (Acts as a key generation service)
-- User will be logged in anonymously and automatically to get a unique id to act as a key in the room members database.
+- Users will be logged in anonymously and automatically to get a unique id to act as a member id.

-**Firebase realtime database** (Also acts as a websocket service)
+**Firebase firestore database/room_members/room_id/members/** (Also acts as a websocket service)
 - Contains members currently in each room.
+- Query Database to get a list of members in the room that the user is in.
-- Connect a listener to this database to listen for USER_LEFT and NEW_USER Events.
+- Connect a listener to this database to listen for USER_LEFT and NEW_USER Events (websocket service ability).
-- When the listener connects it will return a list of all the users in the room.
-- An onDisconnect() routine will remove the user from the room when he or she leaves (equivalent to emitting a USER_LEFT event to the other users).
-- When a new user enters or a user leaves the room, the database will be updated sending the new list to user's listening (equivalent to a NEW_USER or USER_LEFT event).
+- When a user connects to this database a NEW_USER event should be emitted (websocket service ability).
+- When a user disconnects from this database a USER_LEFT event should be emitted (websocket service ability).

-**Firebase firestore** (Also acts as a websocket service)
+**Firebase firestore database/messages/room_id/messages/** (Also acts as a websocket service)
 - Contains all messages of each room.
-- Connect a listener to listen for NEW_MESSAGE events.
-- First call to the listener returns all the old messages in the room (equivalent to querying for past messages), subsequent calls will return a new message.
+- Query database to get old messages of the room the user is in.
-    - Can cache old messages to save on bandwidth when entering the room a subsequent time.
+    - can cache old messages to save on bandwidth if the user enters the room a subsequent time.
+- Connect a listener to this database to listen for NEW_MESSAGE events (websocket service ability).

+**Firebase firestore database/room_names/room_id**
+- Query database to get the name of the room that the user is currently in.